cap-ntu/baconian-project/docs/installation_guide.rst

 please refer to its  page to obtain the license and library.
 Then install the requirements (you may need to re-install gym after that.)

-3. We have implemented many examples, you may try them first at :code:`examples`
+3. We have implemented many examples, you may try them first at :doc:`Examples <examples>`

+4. If you prefer to conduct a new experiments by yourself, you can follow the tutorial here :doc:`How to implement <implement_new_algo>`